YoniKap/Yolonas-Concepts/what-is-yolonas.md

 *: each cell in the vector is called an element

 `Pc`: probability of a class >
--   1 : object exists therefore there is a probability of a class ,
+-   1 : object exists therefore there is a probability of a class (100% probability) ,
--   0 : object does not exists therefore there is no probability of a class
+-   0 : object does not exists therefore there is no probability of a class (0% probability)
+-   Decimal Values : for example if our Pc is 0.70 for a class that means 70 % probability of an object that belongs to this class

 `Bx , By` : coordinates of the center of the object on x and y axes